-Today our mission base is multiplying YWAM locations throughout the east coast of the US and in South America.
-We are assisting in the launch of training bases in Michigan, Kansas, South Carolina & Virginia.
+We are a Christian movement dedicated to Know God and to Make Him Known.
+Today our mission base is multiplying YWAM locations throughout the east coast of the US (Virginia Beach) and in South America.
+We are assisting in the launch of training bases in Michigan, Georgia, South Carolina & Virginia.
 Internationally we are doing the same in Brazil, Nicaragua & areas in the Middle East.
 Send us a text if you are ready to Lose Your Fear and Find Your Call.

 “When he saw the crowds, he had compassion for them, because they were harassed and helpless, like sheep without a shepherd.
 Then he said to his disciples, “The harvest is plentiful, but the laborers are few; therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest.”God is calling up a new wave of radical missionaries to share the truth of Christ in the Nations.
 We are preparing to be a sending/training agency for this new movement.”
 Matthew 9:36-38